ogmini/Notepad-Tabstate-Buffer/README.md

 - saved file with unsaved changes stored only in buffer
 - others?

-For now, I will be focusing on getting a better understanding of the underlying structure for an unsaved tab with text.
+For now, I will be focusing on getting a better understanding of the underlying structure for a new unsaved tab with text.

 ## Known

  - First 17 bytes are header information (Ignoring for now.
 First 2 bytes do always appear to be "NP")
  - Proceeding these 17 bytes we have chunks of bytes that describe
    - Cursor position (Stored as a unsigned LEB128)
-   - Action (1 byte)
+   - Actions (2 bytes)
    - Other information dependant on the action such as character inserted

 ### Addition Chunk